Subhūti: Lineage of the Panchen Lamas

 In the lineage of the Panchen Lamas of Tibet there were considered to be four "Indian" and three Tibetan incarnations of Amitabha Buddha before Khedrup Gelek Pelzang, who is recognised as the first Panchen Lama.
 The lineage starts with Subhuti.

 In Chinese literature

-A Taoist character based on Subhūti, Puti Zhushi, appears in the Chinese classical novel Journey to the West, as the teacher of the Monkey King Sun Wukong.
-The story of Sun Wukong first meeting Subhūti was a play on the Zen story of Huineng meeting Hongren, as told in the Platform Sūtra of Zen Buddhism.
+A Taoism character based on Subhūti, Puti Zushi, appears in the Chinese classical novel Journey to the West, as the mentor and master of the main protagonist Sun Wukong.
+The story of Sun Wukong first meeting Subhūti was a play on the Chan/Zen story of Huineng meeting Hongren, as told in the Platform Sūtra of Chan/Zen Buddhism.
 Because of the role that Subhūti plays in the story, his name has remained familiar in Chinese culture.